razvanmarinescu/brain-coloring/README.md

     Note: do not install the bpy package, as it comes automatically with the blender-bundled python

+6. Note that BrainPainter was developed using blender 2.79.
+Blender 2.8 has created some braking changes, which you can easily fix: e.g. change object.select = True to object.select_set(state=True)

 # Running the software

 1. Create a new DK_myexperiment.csv file with pathology numbers according to the format in input/DK_template.csv (or any of the other templates there).
 Each row will generate a pair of cortical/subcortical images.